 Aristotle J. Atienza teaches language, literature, and popular culture in the Filipino Department at the Ateneo de Manila University.
 He has also taught special courses on eroticism and pornography, and performing femininity in cinema (with J. Pilapil Jacobo and Alvin B. Yapan).
 He is currently taking his Ph.D. in Philippine Studies at the University of the Philippines Diliman.
 He is co-editor (with Rolando B. Tolentino) of Ang Dagling Tagalog, 1903-1936 (2007).

 Emerald F. Manlapaz (on leave) is an Instructor at the Department of Art Studies, College of Arts and Letters, University of the Philippines Diliman.
-She has done research on social memory in Mendiola and on Cinemalaya and Philippine independent cinema, and for a history of Metro Manila’s transit system.
-Her research interests include political culture, popular culture, and Philippine film.
+She has done research on social memory in Mendiola, on Cinemalaya and Philippine independent cinema, and for a history of Metro Manila’s transit system.
+Her research interests include memory in cinema, documentary filmmaking, and Philippine film.
 She is currently studying for an MA degree in art studies at the College of Arts and Letters, UP Diliman.

-Patrick D. Flores is Professor of Art Studies at the University of the Philippines, which he chaired from 1997-2003, and Curator of the Vargas Museum in Manila.
+Patrick D. Flores (on leave) is Professor of Art Studies at the University of the Philippines, which he chaired from 1997-2003, and Curator of the Vargas Museum in Manila.
 He is Adjunct Curator at the National Art Gallery, Singapore.
 He was selected by the Philippine government to curate the Philippine Pavilion of the 56th Venice Art Biennale in 2015.
 He was also one of the curators of Under Construction: New Dimensions in Asian Art in 2000 and the Gwangju Biennale (Position Papers) in 2008.
 He was a Visiting Fellow at the National Gallery of Art in Washington, D.C. in 1999 and an Asian Public Intellectuals Fellow in 2004.
 Among his publications are Painting History: Revisions in Philippine Colonial Art (1999), Remarkable Collection: Art, History, and the National Museum (2006) and Past Peripheral: Curation in Southeast Asia (2008).
 He was a grantee of the Asian Cultural Council (2010) and a member of the Advisory Board of the exhibition The Global Contemporary: Art Worlds After 1989 (2011) organized by the Center for Art and Media in Karlsruhe and member of the Guggenheim Museum’s Asian Art Council (2011).
 He co-edited the Southeast Asian issue with Joan Kee for Third Text (2011).